Anatomy of single-field inflationary models for primordial black holes: Conclusions

 Assuming instantaneous slow-roll to ultra-slow-roll transitions, we have constructed an analytically solvable scenario that accounts for the inherent duality between the consecutive ultra-slow-roll and constant-roll phases.
 Such transitions can arise from piecewise quadratic potentials.
 The resulting curvature power spectrum can be consistent with CMB observations and can include a high peak that leads to a significant abundance of PBHs of any mass.
 The curvature power spectrum in this case oscillates at small scales below the peak.
 Relying on our analytic estimates, we have devised a simple analytic prescription in Eq.~\eqref{eq:PR_delta_approx} that allows to approximate peaked power spectra for general single-field inflationary models.

 We have studied how the shape of the peak depends on details of the slow-roll to ultra-slow-roll transition by constructing simplified solvable models in which the duration of this transition can be easily varied.
 The oscillations found in the case of instantaneous transition get smoother for slower transitions.
 These models can be considered as limiting cases of smooth physical potentials.
+In particular, we conclude that, in general single-field models for PBHs, the tails of the peak in the power spectrum can be determined from the potential alone via the second potential slow-roll parameter, while the exact shape of the peak (for instance the presence of oscillating features) depends on the details of how the initial slow-roll phase transitions into the subsequent ultra-slow-roll phase.

 We have considered how the shape of the peak in the power spectrum affects the PBH abundance and the related scalar-induced GWs.
 A firm grasp of this relation is crucial for probing PBH phenomenology via GW observations.
 We have found that, although the details of the peak shape can affect the PBH abundance by a few orders of magnitude, the prospects for the detection of scalar-induced GWs as well the power spectrum amplitude required for abundant PBH production are quite insensitive to it.
 Next-generation GW detectors such as LISA and AEDGE are expected to probe the entire asteroid mass window for PBH dark matter.
 The COBE/Firas $\mu$-distortion constraints exclude the production of PBHs heavier than $10^4 \Msun$ in single-field inflation.